Day 1

 Phnom Penh

 The tour starts with a transfer from Phnom Penh airport and a chance to rest or get a first taste of Phnom Penh before the 6pm welcome meeting.
-You’ll enjoy dinner at Friends, an NGO-run restaurant that helps train and educate local homeless and vulnerable young people.
-Sample a delicious fusion of Asian and Western tapas dishes.
+You’ll enjoy dinner at a riverside local restaurant, where you can chat with fellow travellers over delicious Cambodian cuisine.

 Dinner included.